prwoolley/ATM_par_rchip_paper/README.md

 # ATM_par_rchip_paper
 Repository containing Python scripts and RMarkdown document for ATM_par_rchip paper.

+Figures 1 and 2 are found on "AT_paper.Swish_analysis.rmd"

-Figure 4 uses the python scripts to process Bedgraph files.
+Figure 6 uses the python scripts to process Bedgraph files.

 "sample_prep.sh" separates the bedgraph files by chromosome.